The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 Best food for Yorkies: At a glance

 Here’s a snapshot of several of our favorite picks.
-Check out the review section below if you want to see a few additional options, like one of our favorite fresh food subscriptions.
+Check out the review section below if you want to see a few additional options, like one for senior Yorkies, a vegan option, or dogs with sensitive stomachs.

 Best dog food for Yorkies: Reviews

 With so many options available, it can be difficult to determine the best food for your Yorkie.
 To help you with this process, we’ve taken advice from several veterinary nutritionists to determine some of the best brands out there.

-- Brands that limit or eliminate animal byproducts in exchange for high-quality ingredients.
+- Brands that use whole foods and limit or eliminate animal byproducts in exchange for high-quality ingredients.

 - Brands that meet the minimum Association of American Feed Control Officials (AAFCO) standards to ensure that the food formula is well balanced.